GIScience/climate-action-heating-emissions/README.START.md

 The `get_info()` function here provides key information about your plugin including:

-- The plugin name
+- The plugin's name
 - The version number
-- The purpose and methodology for the plugin
+- The plugin's purpose and methodology

 Before you start coding your plugin operator, you should edit the [purpose.md](resources/info/purpose.md), [methodology.md](resources/info/methodology.md), [icon.jpeg](resources/info/icon.jpeg) and this `get_info` function,